 It was installed in 2015 as one of the world’s most advanced offshore heavy lift crane simulators.
 The records show its usage ranges from confirming the feasibility of new methods and equipment to optimising efficiency and safety performance for current execution methods.

 Andreas Jagtøyen, Executive Vice President Digital Ocean at Kongsberg Digital, commented: “HMC’s renewal of this LTSSP is a clear endorsement of the capability and longevity of our maritime simulation solutions.
 Our commitment to supporting the maritime industry is not limited to providing the best technology, but also extends to ensuring that our customers gain value from their investment for years to come, through long product lifecycles and extensive service, provided by our 24/7 support network.”

 The simulator platform was developed specifically by Kongsberg Digital to meet Heerema’s requirements and the Simulation Center is a real-time offshore environment where offshore crew and project teams examine all project aspects and associated risks.

-Kongsberg Digital informed it includes two offshore crane operator domes and a bridge with K-Sim DP simulator, based on the same Kongsberg Maritime K-Pos DP systems used on HMC’s vessels.
-The firm also added that detailed models of Heerema’s SSCVs, Heavy Lift Vessel, tugs and barges ensure realistic scenarios and enable detailed pre-mission training for heavy-lift projects.
+Kongsberg Digital says it includes two offshore crane operator domes and a bridge with K-Sim DP simulator, based on the same Kongsberg Maritime K-Pos DP systems used on HMC’s vessels.
+The firm also adds that detailed models of Heerema’s SSCVs, Heavy Lift Vessel, tugs and barges ensure realistic scenarios and enable detailed pre-mission training for heavy-lift projects.